MarcusE1W/absolute-beginner/content/post/spacemacs.md

 1. In the first section you find already predefined configuration functions with default settings.
 Not so important fo the beginner
 2. This is the important bit.
 Here you can add and remove layers.
 A core function of Spacemacs
 3. Here are all sorts of parameter and switches for Spacemacs.
 You find a small description of what they do in the comments above.
-4. Here you can put settings for the start of Sapcemacs.
+4. Here you can put settings for the start of Spacemacs.
 If in doubt use section 5 though.
 5. User settings.
 Small pieces of code similar to the standards settings in sections 3 to set parameter for Spacemacs.
 6. Don't use